|Read this if:||You're still experimenting, prototyping, and exploring.|

 When you start putting all of this together, it's helpful to consider some evergreen tips that will keep interactions with your app pleasant and productive.
 In this doc, we've collated some basic interaction guidelines for apps.

 Messages that alert users can be incredibly useful.
 Many Slack apps exist primarily to pipe notifications from external services into relevant channels.
-Here are some Slack-specific considerations that can help ensure the messages your users want don’t turn into noise.
+Here are some specific considerations that can help ensure the messages your users want don’t turn into noise.

 Consider how frequently your messages are generating notifications for a user.
 When it makes sense, offer the user an option to get a digest of these messages rather than being alerted for individual events.
 This is especially important when the events are coming from an automatic source like service logs.
 In extreme cases, sending too many messages can get your token revoked due to rate limits.